sst/guide/_examples/how-to-use-kinesisstream-in-your-serverless-app.md

     ApiEndpoint: https://i8ia1epqnh.execute-api.us-east-1.amazonaws.com
 ```

 The `ApiEndpoint` is the API we just created.
-Let's test our endpoint.
-Run the following in your terminal.

 Let's test our endpoint using the integrated [SST Console](https://console.serverless-stack.com).